-- Ask the mother to get on her knees with her head resting on the floor.
-This is another way to move the baby out of the pelvis so that he can turn. - Try talking to the baby, shining a flashlight, or playing music low on the mother's belly, near her pubic bone.
+• Ask the mother to get on her knees with her head resting on the floor.
+This is another way to move the baby out of the pelvis so that he can turn.

+- Try talking to the baby, shining a flashlight, or playing music low on the mother's belly, near her p - playing music low on the mother's belly, near her pubic bone.
 The baby may turn to be closer to the light or sounds. - You may have plant medicines in your area that can help.